2004 Iraq spring fighting: Aftermath

-In total, the United States estimated that around 1,342 Sunni and Shi'a fighters were killed, and approximately 430 insurgents were captured.
+The United States estimated that around 1,342 Sunni and Shi'a fighters were killed, and approximately 430 insurgents were captured.
+1st Armoured Division claimed to have killed an additional 7,000 insurgents, and captured 20 insurgents during Operation Iron Saber.
 The USA, Iraq, and other allied forces suffered 383 killed.
 Approximately 2,500 American soldiers were wounded during this period.
 The results were indecisive.
 Most of Al-Anbar province (including Ramadi and Fallujah) as well as some Sunni territory north and south of Baghdad, including Samarra, were effectively left under insurgent control.
 The United States forces managed to maintain control of Baghdad and other major cities in the Shi'a south as well as some in the north.
 Another uprising of the Mahdi Army occurred a month and a half later, and a bloodier battle for the city of Najaf unfolded.
-Also in November the Second Battle of Fallujah occurred, Operation Phantom Fury, which left ninety-five percent of the city in ruins.
+Also in November the Second Battle of Fallujah occurred, when US forces carried out Operation Phantom Fury, which left ninety-five percent of the city in ruins.
 Four days after the end of the Spring Fighting on June 28, 2004, the Coalition Provisional Authority transferred control to a new Iraqi government.
 With this, the occupation was officially over, but coalition forces remained in large numbers in the country.
 On the day that the transfer of authority occurred, three American Marines were killed in Baghdad and one British soldier was killed in Basra.